Maikel Garcia Player Props: Royals vs. Twins

 Maikel Garcia At The Plate

-- He has hit a home run in four games this year (5.6%), leaving the park in 1.4% of his plate appearances.
+- Looking at the 72 games he has played this year, he's homered in four of them (5.6%), and in 1.3% of his trips to the dish.

-- Garcia has had an RBI in 24 games this year (33.8%), including four multi-RBI outings (5.6%).
-He has also driven in three or more of his team's runs in one contest.
+- Garcia has driven in a run in 25 games this season (34.7%), including five games with more than one RBI (6.9%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.